Biden says decision on gas tax holiday may come this week | News Channel 3-12

 Associated Press

 REHOBOTH BEACH, Del.
-(AP) — President Joe Biden said Monday that he’s considering a federal holiday on the gasoline tax, possibly saving U.S. consumers as much as 18.4 cents a gallon.
+(AP) — President Joe Biden said Monday that he will decide by the end of the week whether he would support a federal gasoline tax holiday, possibly saving U.S. consumers as much as 18.4 cents a gallon.

 “Yes, I’m considering it,” Biden told reporters after taking a walk along the beach near his vacation home in Delaware.
 “I hope to have a decision based on the data — I’m looking for by the end of the week.”